kirenz/python-basics/_sources/docs/programming-toolkit.md

 # Programming toolkit

 This section contains an overview about the programming toolkit you will need for our course.
-Please read the instructions and complete the tasks listed in the yellow *To do* boxes.
+Please read all the instructions and complete the tasks listed in the yellow *To do* boxes.

 In particular, you will need to: